 In this section, you can select where the server will run.
 (Geographical) zones are entirely independent, so if a wide-scale outage occurs in one zone, other zones are unaffected.
-It is considered a best practice to build your system in such a way that it is run in multiple zones, failing over to another zone.
+It is considered a best practice to build your system so that it is run in multiple zones, failing over to another zone.

-Note that Exoscale does not automatically failover your machines to a different zone, nor does it move the data to a different zone it was uploaded to.
+Note that Exoscale does not automatically failover your machines to a different zone, nor does it move the data to a different location it was uploaded.

-If the customer wants to use their license, they can opt to use one of the BYOL (Bring Your Own License) model to start compute-instances, or if the customer does not want to use one pre-made template, they can also build their specific custom templates.
+If the customer wants to use their license, they can opt to use one of the BYOL (Bring Your Own License) models to start compute instances, or if the customer does not want to use a pre-made template, they can also build their specific custom templates.

 This setting lets you choose the CPU and RAM available on the server.
 These affect the performance of the server.
 Note that CPU and RAM can only be adjusted together.
 Some instance types are not available to everyone and have to be requested via the support interface.

 GPU Instances contain a hardware graphics card.
 These are useful for compute-intensive mathematical operations such as video conversion, distributed ledgers, or machine learning.
-Access to these instances is limited and must be requested using the support interface.
+However, access to these instances is limited and must be requested using the support interface.

 For details on the service level agreement (SLA) for GPU Instances, check the terms.